MischaU8/yumyum/modelling/create-a-trefoil-knot_Z_JWpDdz2fs.md

 Uploaded: 2023-05-30

-yum yum Floyd here with a quick look at creating a Trey foil knot and plasticity start by creating a small circle curve offset from the origin duplicate the curve and rotate it 120 degrees with the
+yum yum Floyd here with a quick look at creating a Trey foil knot in Plasticity start by creating a small circle curve offset from the origin duplicate the curve and rotate it 120 degrees with the